mIRC-Scripters/mirckb/docs/source/beginner/bootcamp.rst

      echo hello!
    }

-The opening bracket must be on the same line as the “alias” keyword.
+The opening bracket must be on the same line as the "alias" keyword.

 Using A Block Of Code
 ~~~~~~~~~~~~~~~~~~~~~